sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 uid: pi-to-ocs-utility
 ---

-# Use the PI to OCS Agent Configuration Utility
+# Run the PI to OCS Agent Configuration Utility

 The PI to OCS Agent Configuration Utility is used to configure AF server and PI Data Archive server connection settings prior to transferring data into OCS.
 After a PI to OCS Agent installation or upgrade, you can use the utility to add or change the source PI Data Archive and/or AF server, view connection details, create and add AF and PI mappings, and set data privacy settings.